nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 - You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+- Note that edit tag will overwrite exist list of tags to the new list of tags entered.
+Make sure to copy the existing tags you want to keep when editing.
 - Note that history and property **cannot be edited**